 2.2 Data collection methods

 A structured questionnaire consisting of closed-ended and open-ended questions was used to tap respondents’ knowledge, attitudes, and practices of safflower production.
 Farmers’ knowledge and practices were measured using binary scoring, while attitudes were assessed using a three-point Likert scale, as adapted from Islam & Islam (2020).
-The qualitative data were collected using) Key Informant Interviews (KIIs), where three (3) interviews were conducted with agricultural officers and village chairpersons, using an interview guide, and three Focus Group Discussions (FGDs) with 8-10 participants were conducted using a checklist with farmers.
+The qualitative data were collected using Key Informant Interviews (KIIs), where three (3) interviews were conducted with agricultural officers and village chairpersons, using an interview guide, and three Focus Group Discussions (FGDs) with 8-10 participants were conducted using a checklist with farmers.
 These methods offered a deeper understanding and context that quantitative tools alone could not reveal.

 Data collection instruments were pilot tested in motomoto village with 20 farmers, where, after analysis of the results, some modifications were made to increase clarity and validity.
 For example, some questions or statements which was identified as unclear to respondents during pilot-testing were rephrased or modified.